 Deftly blending romantic comedy with the complexities of modern life (in a style reminiscent of Albert Brooks), Born in Jerusalem and Still Alive is a sensitive and hilarious award-winning debut film from director, writer and star Yossi Atia.

-Sponsored by: Ian and Sandy Penn, Phil and Diane Switzer, Jeffrey Barnett
+Sponsored by: Phil and Diane Switzer, Jeffrey Barnett

 - Please note that as a registered non-profit society, anyone over 18 years of age attending one of our screenings is required to be a member of our society for us to retain our non-profit status.